Skip to content

 heard, understood.

-Equal Therapy's Speech Pathologists work the way families actually live — on the kitchen floor, in the school pickup line, over a tablet at bedtime.
-Plain-English strategies, neurodivergent- affirming practice, and goals you'll see in your real days.
+Our Speech Pathology works the way families actually live.
+On the kitchen floor, in the school pickup line, over a tablet at bedtime.
+Plain-English strategies, neurodiversity-affirming practice, and goals you'll see in your real days.

 Hanen